 To further expand this scientific information on the use of masks, in which cases you should use them, when not, and more information on why they are recommended by specialists to fight this type of coronavirus, you must read to the end: thus!

-Hospital doctors ask that the population wear masks instead of the FFP2 or FFP3 type to contain COVID-19.
+Hospital doctors ask that the population wear masks instead of masks. type FFP2 o FFP3 to contain COVID-19.

 In which cases is the mask used?